Our 16-Factor Technical On-Site AEO Methodology

 The technical on-site layer of AEO, made transparent.

 The 16-factor model is our scoring framework for the technical on-site layer of Answer Engine Optimization, the part of the work that lives on your own website.
 It is one piece of a larger picture.
 Effective AEO is holistic and depends on four layers working together: traditional SEO fundamentals, technical site optimizations (what the 16-factor model measures), content depth and quality, and external linking and off-site corroboration.
-We publish the 16-factor model through @ainyc/aeo-audit so teams can inspect it, challenge it, and build on it.
-AEO is a new field, so we treat the model as a working hypothesis and update it as we learn.
+We publish the full model so teams can inspect it, challenge it, and build on it.
+It is grounded in proven SEO and structured-data fundamentals, and we sharpen it as answer engines evolve.

 AEO is a holistic process